tanner-johnson2718/MEME_OS_3/README.md

 To keep projected well bounded we will implace the following contraints)

 * Only look at what can be gathered from user space C programs, command line tools, and system interfaces.
 (Still include references to kernel code or headers but focus on what can be seen / interfaced with via a terminal or C program in user land).
 * Use a singular program as a means to examine a small set of topics.
+Predefine what will be examined with each program.
+And push discussion of topics outside those predefined to a future program that will examine and highlight that topic.
+* Make a road map of precisely what topics will be explored

 # Road Map

 * [ ] Hello World
+    * [ ] ELF executable format
+    * [ ] Process Start Up
+    * [ ] Linking (Static and Dynamic)
 * [ ] Stack Space Exploration (Local Variable Declaration)
 * [ ] Heap Exploration (Malloc)
 * [ ] File IO